01 of 07

-At this point, it's important to not add any more seasonings.
-Most other seasonings, even black pepper, will burn on the grill and taste bitter when you eat the fish.
-Save the additional seasonings for when the fish comes off the heat.Continue to 5 of 7 below.
+Salt your fish liberally with Kosher salt, including the head, tail, and the inside of the body cavity.
+It's important to avoid adding more seasonings, even black pepper, as they will burn on the grill and taste bitter when you eat the fish.
+Save the additional seasonings and herbs for when the fish comes off the heat.Continue to 5 of 7 below.

 05 of 07

-Lay the fish down on the grill with the tail facing farthest away from the heat.
-It will cook much faster than the head end, even with the slashes you made.
-It is very important that you do not grill large fish over very high heat!
-They will burn to a crisp on the outside before the center is cooked through.
+Lay the fish down on the grill with the tail facing farthest away from the main heat.
+Do not grill large fish over very high heat as they will burn to a crisp on the outside before the center is cooked through.
 Steady, medium heat is what you want.

 06 of 07

-Once the fish is done – you will know by looking at the exposed backbone in one of the slashes and seeing that it's cooked through to this point – lift it off the grill and set it on a platter to rest a bit.
-Enjoy the "oohs" and "aahs" of your guests.Continue to 7 of 7 below.
+You know the fish is done by looking inside at the exposed backbone in one of the slashes and seeing that it's cooked through.
+Lift it off the grill and set it on a platter to rest for 5 minutes.Continue to 7 of 7 below.

 07 of 07